Best Things to Do in Kandy, Sri Lanka

 The dance show was the activity I liked the most in Kandy.
 The costumes are impressive, and behind each dance, there’s a story and a reason why they’re dancing.
 It’s a must-do if you’re in Kandy.

-Many places offer traditional dance show, I went to the one offered by the Kandyan Art Association and Cultural Centre, near the tooth temple.
+Many places offer traditional dance shows, I went to the one offered by the Kandyan Art Association and Cultural Centre, near the Tooth Temple.
 They also sell handicrafts, and sometimes the craftsmen are there to demonstrate how they make their products.

 4 – Take a walk around the lake